Learning Successor Features with Distributed Hebbian Temporal Memory: Distributed Hebbian Temporal Memory

-Initially, all factor entries are zero, meaning cells have no segments.
-As learning proceeds, new segments are grown.
-As seen from \eqref{eq:neuron_model}, it can benefit from having sparse factor value vectors in this computational model, as its complexity grows linearly concerning the amount of non-zero components.
-And that's usually the case in our model due to one-step Monte-Carlo learning and specific form of emission factors $F^k_e$:
+Initially, cells have no segments.
+As learning progresses, new non-zero connections, grouped into segments, are created.
+In \eqref{eq:belief_prop}, we benefit from having sparse factors because their complexity depends linearly on the number of non-zero entries or segments.
+And that's usually the case in our model due to the one-step Monte Carlo learning and the special form of the emission factors $F^k_e$:

-where $I$---indicator function, $\mathrm{col}(o^k_t)$ is a set of hidden states connected to the observational state $o^k_t$ that forms a column.
-The form of emission factor is inspired by presumably columnar structure of the neocortex and was shown to induce sparse transition matrix in HMM \citep{CSCG_George_2021}.
+where $\mathbb{I}$---indicator function, $\mathrm{col}(\varphi^k_t)$ is a set of hidden states connected to the feature state $\varphi^k_t$ forming a column.
+The shape of the emission factor is inspired by the presumed columnar structure of the neocortex and has been shown to induce a sparse transition matrix in HMM \citep{CSCG_George_2021}.

-In this segment model, resulting from the sum-product algorithm, likelihood is calculated because presynaptic cells are independent.
-However, it's not usually the case for sparse factors.
-To take into account the interdependence, we use the following equation for segment log-likelihood: